It can feel impossible to get away from using plastic. In our consumer world, plastic is everywhere and deciding what to do with it, can be confusing.

 - Get a copy of Beth Terry’s Plastic Free at our store (or library), and challenge yourself to make big changes for Plastic Free July.

-Last but not least, visit our EcoStore to purchase and learn more about sustainable products for your home—we have all the alternatives you need.
+Last but not least, visit our EcoStore and online store to purchase and learn more about sustainable products for your home—we have all the alternatives you need.
 As our store product policy, we generally avoid products that are:

 - packaged in non-reusable, non-recyclable or excessive packaging